 If you’ve ever held a yard sale, you probably have a bunch of those colorful circle stickers lying around.
 Instead of letting them collect dust, repurpose them into a fun art project.
 Hand over the stickers and let the kids create a work of art using only dots.
 Use them to practice letters and numbers or as an introduction to the pointillism technique of painting.

-- Make a Village
+3. Make a village

-- Create a Collage
+4. Create a collage

 Bring the outdoors in with these tissue paper flowers from Mama Teaches.
 Simply fold and trim tissue paper before attaching with pipe cleaners.
 Make a whole bouquet to brighten up the room, or craft one giant flower that will never wilt.

 This is another easy activity for your kids.
-Take that leftover sandpaper in your garage and scraps of yarn from your craft stash, and let your kids' imaginations run wild.
+Take that leftover sandpaper in your garage and scraps of yarn from your craft stash, and let your kids’ imaginations run wild.
 The yarn will stick to the sandpaper magically, and kids can redo their pictures over and over.
-Do as Glued to My Crafts did and repurpose an old frame to make the sandpaper easier to work with.

 Remember that craft time should be fun, not stressful.
 “The joy of creating is often in the (somewhat messy) process, but sometimes even creativity needs a break from paint and glue,” says Jordan.

 Stephanie Glover is a freelance writer who lives outside of Philadelphia.